laravel/docs/authentication.md

 	php artisan auth:reminders-controller

+The generated controller accepts an implementation of the `Illuminate\Contracts\Auth\PasswordBroker` [contract](/docs/master/contracts).
+This contract provides a few simple methods that allow you to reset passwords.

-The generated controller will already have a `getRemind` method that handles showing your password reminder form.
+The generated controller will also already have a `getRemind` method that handles showing your password reminder form.
 All you need to do is create a `password.remind` [view](/docs/responses#views).
 This view should have a basic form with an `email` field.
 The form should POST to the `RemindersController@postRemind` action.

 A simple form on the `password.remind` view might look like this: